ThePlayer14/sc3tools_mod/README.md

 Clone the repository using Git: `git clone https://github.com/ThePlayer14/sc3tools_mod.git`

-Navigate to the cloned folder `sc3tools_mod` and open the context menu / righclick menu in File Explorer and click on "Open in Terminal"
+Navigate to the cloned folder `sc3tools_mod` and open the context menu / rightclick menu in File Explorer and click on "Open in Terminal"

 From this point you can run `cargo build` to build a "dev" (debug) release, or run `cargo build --release` to make a "release" build.

 ## Known issues
-* This tool currently does not handle color setting in dialogue correctly (such as in the case of 11eyes CrossOver), and it will leave a truncated script if that is happened.
+- This tool originally couldn't handle color setting in dialogue correctly (such as in the case of 11eyes CrossOver), and it will leave a truncated script if that is happened.

   Example of the telltale sign:
 ```
   Processing "D:\\script\\SC000.scr"...
   Error: SC000.scr, line 73: expected more input.
 ```
+- With the release in the Releases tab, this is no longer the case.
+You can also build a functioning program for other platforms from the code.